Aglaonema Siam Aurora, aka Red Agalonema, is a beautiful, easy-care houseplant. Find care tips here to keep this jazzy beauty healthy & strong.

 Humidity

-If you think yours look stressed due to lack of humidity, here’s a few other things you can do.
+If you think yours look stressed due to lack of humidity, here are a few other things you can do.
 Fill the saucer your plant sits on with pebbles and water.
 Put it on the pebbles but make sure the drain holes and/or the bottom of the pot aren’t submerged in water.

-I give the majority of my houseplants a light application of worm compost with a light layer of compost over that every spring.
+Every other spring, I give the majority of my houseplants a light application of worm compost with a light layer of compost over that.
 Easy does it – a 1/4 ” layer of each is enough for a 6″ size houseplant.
+It’s strong and breaks down slowly.
+Read about my Worm Compost/Compost Houseplant Feeding right here.

 Repotting is best done in spring or summer; early fall is fine if you’re in a warm climate like me.
 The faster your plant is growing, the sooner it’ll need repotting.
 Every 2-4 years will be sufficient.